CivicActions/ssp-toolkit/docs/controls/CM.md

 In accordance with the Configuration Management Plan and control SA-3, CivicActions manages changes to the baseline configuration of the application through an agile scrum-based process.
 Examples of the types of changes that may be introduced through a code release include the following, ordered by increasing level of possible security risk:
 1. Minor application code changes
-2. New software releases for Drupal core, contributed Drupal modules, or other software components that are supplied by outside open source vendors
+2. New software releases for Drupal core, contributed Drupal modules, or other software components that are supplied by outside open-source vendors
 3. Significant software enhancement
 4. Major application modification
 The CCB meets bi-weekly during the sprint planning and backlog grooming meetings.
 In addition, the System Owner or Project Manager may convene the CCB in an emergency session to address time-critical topics as deemed necessary.